JoyRevision/ld52/Readme.md

 Dear Farmer Rabbit,

 An Evil Veg-Romancer has taken over the kingdom with their army of necro-crops.
 We believe their next target is your carrot patch.

-Good Luck, it's Harvest Time.
+Good Luck, it's Harvesting Time.

 ---